Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 Generalised optimal sub-pattern assignment (GOSPA) metrics
 ---------------

-The GOSPA metric proposed in [[G1]](https://ieeexplore.ieee.org/document/8009645) is a mathematically principled metric to measure the distance between two sets of targets.
-The metric is used for evaluation of multi-target filters and it penalises localisation errors for properly detected targets, and the number of missed and false targets.
+**The GOSPA metric proposed in [[G1]](https://ieeexplore.ieee.org/document/8009645) is a mathematically principled metric to measure the distance between two sets of targets for evaluation of multi-target filtering algorithms**.
+The metric penalises localisation errors for properly detected targets, and the number of missed and false targets.

-The trajectory GOSPA (T-GOSPA) metric proposed in [[G2]](https://ieeexplore.ieee.org/abstract/document/9127194) is a mathematically principled metric to measure the distance between two sets of trajectories for evaluation of multi-target tracking algorithms.
+**The trajectory GOSPA (T-GOSPA) metric proposed in [[G2]](https://ieeexplore.ieee.org/abstract/document/9127194) is a mathematically principled metric to measure the distance between two sets of trajectories for evaluation of multi-target tracking algorithms**.
 It penalises localisation errors for properly detected targets, the number of missed and false targets, and includes a track switching cost.

 The GOSPA metric has also been extended to graphs to measure the distance between graphs [[G3]](https://ieeexplore.ieee.org/abstract/document/10644126).
 In this case, it penalises localisation errors for properly detected nodes, the number of missed and false nodes, and edge mismatch errors.